ICJIA/icjia-accessibility-portal/content/faqs.md

 ### What is digital accessibility?

+**Quick answer:** Digital accessibility means everyone can use your digital content — websites, documents, videos, apps — regardless of disability.

+**Full explanation:**

 Digital accessibility means that websites, applications, documents, and other digital content are designed so that people with disabilities can use them.
 This includes people with visual, auditory, motor, cognitive, and neurological disabilities who may use assistive technologies like screen readers, screen magnifiers, voice recognition software, or alternative keyboards.

+### How does digital accessibility and compliance fit into an agency's DEIA mission?

+**Quick answer:** **Accessibility is the “A” in DEIA** — it’s how we deliver **equitable access** to services and information by **removing systemic barriers** in our digital work.
+And it’s not just an aspiration: it’s backed by **accountability** through enforceable law (IITAA + ADA Title II) and a **measurable standard** (**WCAG 2.1 Level AA**) with a compliance deadline.

+**Why this is central to DEIA (not separate from it):**

+- **DEIA is about removing systemic barriers to participation** — inaccessible digital content is a barrier that can exclude people with disabilities from information, programs, and services.
+- **Government is “digital by default” now** — if the front door is a website, PDF, online form, dashboard, or video, accessibility determines who can actually use the service.
+- **Equity becomes measurable** — WCAG 2.1 Level AA turns “we want to be inclusive” into clear, testable expectations for digital equity.
+- **Accountability is real** — this goes beyond individual accommodations.
+IITAA has required accessibility for years, and the ADA Title II web rule reinforces enforceable requirements for public-facing digital content.

+**What this means in practice (the DEIA “translation” into daily work):**

+1. **Publish accessibly by default** — headings, link text, alt text, captions, and readable structure are part of equitable communication.
+2. **Design for everyone** — sufficient contrast, keyboard use, and clear language aren’t “extras”; they determine who can participate.
+3. **Procure responsibly** — requiring accessibility in contracts prevents inequity from being “outsourced” to inaccessible vendors/tools.
+4. **Fix barriers when found** — treat accessibility issues like service issues, not optional enhancements.
+5. **Start now** — timelines and learning approaches can vary, but the obligation to provide accessible services does not.

+**The bottom line:** Accessibility is how DEIA commitments show up in the real world — **equitable access, with accountability** — and it’s backed by legal requirements that make the “A” measurable and enforceable.

+**References:**

+- <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">IITAA Requirements</a> — Illinois accessibility standards
+- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule Fact Sheet</a> — DOJ summary of standards and deadlines
+- <a href="https://www.ada.gov/" target="_blank" rel="noopener noreferrer">ADA.gov</a> — Federal guidance on disability rights

 ### Why is there suddenly a deadline for digital accessibility?